18%

 • Apply during vegetative growth or during periods of high stress or pest pressure

-• Reapply every 7–14 days during periods of high stress
+• Reapply every 7 to 14 days during periods of high stress

 Application Method: